arunkumarchauhan/novastrid/README.md

 ## Getting Started
 ### This project is just for demo purpose only .By any means it does not represent full fledge production level architecture.

-This project has been Tested on web (chrome) and android ios and macos.
+This project has been Tested on web (chrome) and android ios and macos emulator/simulators.